Oktoberfest pop-up event at the London Fields Brewery

 Photos: Krish Nagari

-For further information about Oktoberfest and future events, visit here.
+For further information and future events visit Oktoberfest’s website here.

 For further information about the London Fields Brewery, 365-366 Warburton Street, E8 3RR, visit here.